Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Introduction

 \subsection{Contributions and relation to previous work}

-In this work, we aim to provide a computationally efficient framework for multiscale modeling of heterogeneous structures that is able to incorporate localization phenomena as described in \cref{sub:multiscale_modeling_and_model_order_reduction}.
-Therefore, we suggest an approach that addresses both scales simultaneously and is flexible enough to adaptively incorporate complex nonlinear material behaviour.
-Since the approximation of e.\,g.\, a propagating crack does not work well with existing reduction techniques, we envision an approach in which the localization is represented only up to a certain point and it is able to adaptively move to a full order model in certain parts of the domain.
-In this contribution, we provide the basis for such a framework, whereas the extension to the nonlinear case is planned as future work.
+In this work, we aim to provide a computationally efficient framework for multiscale modeling of linear heterogeneous structures that is able to incorporate localization phenomena as described in \cref{sub:multiscale_modeling_and_model_order_reduction}.
+While this contribution is limited to the linear case, we suggest an approach that addresses both scales simultaneously and flexibly, with a view towards future extensions to nonlinear material behaviour.